Bayda, Libya: Road network

 Bayda is on the historic Libyan Coastal Highway.
 The local road network is generally well designed.
 An efficient system of highways, flyovers, ringroads and underpasses serve the city, and allow for the transport of goods and vehicles.
 The roads are not always well-maintained however, and often have incorrect, poorly visible or no road markings, as well as potholes in some roads and inner city streets.
 In recent years, a rapid increase in car ownership has meant that traffic jams, lack of parking spaces and overcrowding are also common, especially on smaller streets.
 Road accidents are also on the rise because of the increase in vehicles and the subsequent lax attention given by authorities to dangerous driving.

 Public transit

 There is no systematic public transport system in Bayda, despite the city's size and significance.
 A popular system of microbuses has developed in recent years and covers many areas of the city, they run on fixed routes and passengers embark and disembark anywhere on the route.
 There are also international services to Cairo and Alexandria.

 Railway

 As of 2010, earthworks are underway in the city for a rail network which will traverse northern Libya.
 Russian Railways is responsible for the three-year contract.
 In the future, a rail link may be built to both Tunisia and Egypt, forming a North African coastal rail network.

 Airports

-The Al Abraq International Airport serves national and international flights.
+The Al Abraq International Airport serves domestic and international flights.